junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 *\- A lot of blood → murder? natural disaster?
 More than one death?*

-("Any idea how did you die or where are the wounds?"
+("Any idea how you died or where are the wounds?"

 "Not really."